 Two-person teams will debate four rounds, two each as government and opposition.
-Fifteen minutes of preparation times will be allotted once the topics have been announced.
+Fifteen minutes of preparation time will be allotted once the topic has been announced.
 WUDC rules regarding prep restrictions (no internet, no coaching during prep, etc.) will be observed.
 Each speech will be 7 minutes in length.